15 Best Bachelor Party Ideas San Francisco 2026 | Group Experiences

 Best for: Small groups (under 16) who want something genuinely unforgettable and different.

-Book Molten Momentum →Redwood Beer Caddy Workshop
+Book Molten Momentum →

 Build your own six-pack carrier from California redwood at Wood Thumb's San Francisco workshop.
 The combination of beer and power tools is a bachelor party formula that works every single time.
 Everyone walks away with a handmade beer caddy they'll actually use.
 The instructors are the Wood Thumb brothers, and they keep the vibe casual and fun.